By: Author John Cunningham. Published: 2018/12/04 at 8:25 pm

 The seat has a safety sensor; if the operator moves off the seat, the engine will stop.
 Only if you apply the parking brake, are you permitted to start the mower without sitting in the seat.

 The blade engages control lever sensor prevents you from starting the mower with the blades engaged.
 It’s not uncommon for these sensors to cause no-start problems.
 The wiring can come loose, or a lever/pedal not pressing on a sensor fully will cause intermittent no-starts.

 Sensors are either wired in series or fitted with a control module.
 The sensors themselves tend to be pretty durable.
 You can troubleshoot sensors in this guide; check out “Mower won’t crank – no click.”

 Often customers complain, “The engine dies when I turn on the blades.”
 This isn’t a fault; it just means the grass box isn’t closed or isn’t hooked on correctly.

 Grass Box – If your mower has a grass box, then it will likely have a grass box sensor.
 The sensor senses if the grass box is open or closed.
-When the box is open, it prevents the blades engaging.
+When the box is open, it prevents the blades from engaging.

 How to prime a Husqvarna riding mower?
 The Husqvarna riding mower is self-priming, ensure you have enough gas in the tank, apply choke and crank over the engine until it starts.

 How to engage the blade on a Husqvarna riding mower?
-Husqvarna use two types of blade engage control.
-The button type, fitted to the right hand side of the steering wheel.
-And the lift lever which is also fitted to the right hand side of the steering wheel.
+Husqvarna uses two types of blade engage control.
+The button type fitted to the right-hand side of the steering wheel.
+And the lift lever is also fitted to the right-hand side of the steering wheel.